What is Linear Programming? Definition, Methods and Problems

 Q1.
 What is linear programming and why is it important?

-A. Linear programming is an optimization technique used to optimize a linear objective function, subject to linear constraints represented by linear equations or linear constraints.
-It’s a mathematical technique to help find the best possible solution to a problem that has multiple objectives and limited resources.
+A. Linear programming is an optimization technique that optimizes a linear objective function, subject to linear equations or constraints.
+This mathematical method finds the best possible solution to a problem with multiple objectives and limited resources.

 Q2.
 What is a linear programming problem in simple words?